Parks, Recreation, and Open Space (PROS) Plan

 The other issue is a very critical lifestyle metric, and that is park acres per 1000 citizens.
 Even in the 2014 PROS plan MI was middle of the pack for eastside cities, and with our exploding population that ratio has declined further.
 First the council needs to stop rezoning park land into commercial property, and second the city and council need to figure out a way to fund their promise to create more park land.

-Daniel Thompson over 2 years ago
+Daniel Thompson about 3 years ago

 I suggest planting a 100 ft Spruce in the old Recycling Center asphalt area to make sure that nobody gets the the idea to build something else there

-briank over 2 years ago
+briank about 3 years ago

 I would like to speak in favor of adding the rehabilitation of the “recycling” asphalt to Mercerdale Park.